adobe-photoshop/generator-panels/README.md

     installPanels.py
     installPanels.py -d on

 to run the panels in debug mode.
+Turning on debug mode allows unsigned panels to run.
 After you re-launch Photoshop, the panels should appear in the Windows > Extensions menu.

 ### Third-Party Code